 - Suggestions for involvement opportunities

-- Prepare for your transition to university by reading the New Student Checklist and filling out the Arts First-Year Planning Tool for the Bachelor of Arts.
+- Prepare for your transition to university by reading the New Student Checklist and filling out the Arts First-Year Planning Tool for the Bachelor of Arts (check back for the 2018 Planning Tool).
 These resources will guide you through each step of the planning process.

 - You may also find UBC Student Services’ registration guide helpful when learning how to navigate the Student Service Centre (SSC) in preparation for course registration.

 - Familiarize yourself with and bookmark this website, students.arts.ubc.ca.
 It outlines all the opportunities and resources available to you at Arts UBC, including academic and health and safety support.

 Now that you’ve had a taste of university life, try identifying your academic and involvement goals.
 Think about which specialization (major) you want to choose, and consider the involvement and career-building experiences you would like to gain at UBC.